Holiday rentals in Bakewell

 Less than 15 minutes away, Chatsworth House is set in more than 100 acres of gardens and boasts the grand Painted Hall, which dates from the 1690s.
 Beyond its many historical offerings, the town is also known for its famous Bakewell pudding, a sweet pastry with jam and almond custard (and the predecessor of the Bakewell tart).

-Top things to do in Bakewell
+What are the top things to do in Bakewell?

 Peak District National Park